“It’s complicated”—My relationship with Food as a Type 1 Coeliac

 Type 1 came into my life nearly 17 years ago when I was diagnosed at age 13.
 One of the things I can remember thinking was, “What can I eat now?”
 I’d always loved food, eating out, having treats and cooking too.
-As time went on living with Type 1, it became more and more clear to me how much impact food has on my Type 1 control and therefore my life.
-Food, I discovered, could save my life when my levels were low.
-It could also make me feel lethargic, sick and pretty useless if my levels were high.
+As time went on living with type 1, it became more and more clear to me how much impact food has on my type 1 control and therefore my life.
+Food, I discovered, could save my life when my blood sugar levels were low.
+It could also make me feel lethargic, sick and pretty useless if my blood sugar levels were high.

 I chose to focus on unprocessed food and that excluded most of the gluten-free aisle!
 I started to obsess about what I ate and the macro nutrients (carbohydrates, fat and protein) content became the most important aspect of every meal.
 Whilst it began as a healthy focus, it became an unhealthy obsession.

 At the school where I work, we emphasize to the children that “Practice makes Progress,” and I’m taking this advice on Bike Beyond.
 Whilst I’m not expecting to be a social butterfly at the dinner table on day two, I’m hoping that by day 60, my anxiety will have reduced even just a little.
 I want to finish with a feeling that I can eat out, relax and enjoy the food and the company.
-Not only can I prove to myself that as a Type 1 diabetic and Coeliac I can bike 4,200 miles, but I will show others that they can do it, too.
+Not only can I prove to myself that as a as a person with type 1 diabetes and coeliac I can bike 4,200 miles, but I will show others that they can do it, too.
 Type 1 and coeliac are hurdles, not barriers, and over we go.

 Read more of Helen Mepham’s Ride Log.